mkatanski/Remove-Orphans-Script/README.md

 # Remove Orphans Script
 > InDesign CS6 - CC 2014 script for removing orphans in text

 This script helps user to remove orphans from the end of the line.
 To use it simply copy `orphan_remove.js` file into your InDesign scripts folder.
-More information about installing scripts is in `installing` secion of this document.
+More information about installing scripts is in `installing` section of this document.

 The script can be used on selected objects or the entire active document.